instinctive3/instinctive-api/guides/webhooks.md

 ### Accept POST requests

-For each event occurrence, Instinctive Notes POSTs the webhook data to your endpoint in JSON format.
-The full event details are included and can be used directly after parsing the JSON into an Event object.
+For each event occurrence, Instinctive Notes `POST`s the webhook data to your endpoint in JSON format.
+The full event details are included and can be used directly after parsing the JSON.

 ### Return a 2xx status code quickly

-To acknowledge receipt of an event, your endpoint must return a 2xx HTTP status code to Instinctive Notes.
-All response codes outside this range, including 3xx codes, indicate to Instinctive Notes that you did not receive the event.
+To acknowledge receipt of an event, your endpoint must return a `2xx` HTTP status code to Instinctive Notes.
+All status codes outside this range, including `3xx` codes, indicate to Instinctive Notes that you did not receive the event.

-If Instinctive Notes does not receive a 2xx HTTP status code, the notification attempt is repeated.
+If Instinctive Notes does not receive a `2xx` HTTP status code, the notification attempt is repeated.
 After multiple failures to send the notification over 12 hours, Instinctive Notes marks the event as failed and stops trying to send it to your endpoint.
 At this point Instinctive Notes emails you about the misconfigured endpoint, and automatically disables your endpoint soon after if unaddressed.

-Because properly acknowledging receipt of the webhook notification is so important, your endpoint should return a 2xx HTTP status code prior to any complex logic could cause a timeout.
+Because properly acknowledging receipt of the webhook notification is so important, your endpoint should return a `2xx` HTTP status code prior to any complex logic could cause a timeout.

 ### Set up a webhook endpoint

-First add an endpoint in the Instinctive Notes Web App under "Settings >> Change developers settings".
+First add an endpoint in the Instinctive Notes Web App under `Settings >> Change developers settings`.

 For security and privacy of your patients data you must be an `Owner` in order to set up and test webhooks.

 You must provide an email address where we can contact you in case a webhook is failing to be received by your integration.

-All new endpoints default to "Inactive" status to allow time to build and test your endpoints.
+All new endpoints default to `Inactive` status to allow time to build and test your endpoints.

 ### Test that your endpoint works